It is a rare disorder of the nervous system characterized by abnormal muscle coordination.

 There is no cure for Miller Fisher syndrome.
 The goal of treatment is to decrease the severity of symptoms and speed recovery.

-The two main forms of treatment are immunoglobulin therapy and plasmapheresis.
+The two primary forms of treatment are immunoglobulin therapy and plasmapheresis.
 These are the same treatments used for Guillain Barré syndrome.

 This treatment consists of the administration of immunoglobulins intravenously.